 That being said, there are ways to use a website to fund your travels.
 Here are a few profiles of people we know personally who’ve done it:

-The Mama Bus is an excellent example of a short term adventure funded creatively, without taxing the family budgets.
-Two Mamas (including this writer) and their 11 kids under 15 are now on a 2 month American Odyssey.
+- The Mama Bus is an excellent example of a short term adventure funded creatively, without taxing the family budgets.
+Two Mamas (including this writer) and their 11 kids under 15 took a 2 month American Odyssey in 2011.
 The quirky angle?
-We’ve raised the money, $4500 in 3 months, through unusual means, and by gathering sponsors.
+We raised the money, $4500 in 3 months, through unusual means, and by gathering sponsors.

 What constitutes value?